shahafMordechay/Tetris/README.md

 # Tetris
-Tetris game written in c using Linux system calls.
+Tetris game written in c using Linux system calls

 ### Running the game
 run the following commands: